dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 (Let's say that we fixed the bug on a midnight deploy on 2021-08-22).

 Instead of pulling IDs into the application during the migration, we're instead going to keep the data in the database.
-We'll manage the migration:
+Here's how we'll manage the backfill:

 1. Create a "temporary" table.
 In this example, we're creating a real table that we'll drop at the end of the data migration.
 In Postgres, there are actual